Coronavirus emergency guidance for school transport and other council passenger transport from September 2020

 - Schools should have a process for pupils to remove and safely disposing of face coverings when arriving at school.
 Please see link to government guidance on face coverings and exemptions at point 33 above.

-- Seating arrangements on buses are important in making transport safer - we ask that schools support the pupil seating template outlined in the operator section above, namely that each pupil uses the same seat each day and that pupils be grouped in ‘bubbles’ according to their year groups, with the eldest pupils seated at the rear of the bus.
+- Seating arrangements on buses are important in making transport safer - we ask that schools support the pupil seating template outlined in the operator section above (specifically 23. above), namely that each pupil uses the same seat each day and that pupils be grouped in ‘bubbles’ according to their year groups, with the eldest pupils seated at the rear of the bus.
 Individual pupils and ‘bubbles’ should be distanced as far as practically possible from each other, with a seat row between ‘bubbles’ where loadings allow.
 Once the seating arrangements are established, they should be replicated each and every day.
+Should a travelling pupil become Covid-positive, schools should notify the bus/taxi operator and Council immediately, both for information and to allow testing/isolation of the Driver/Passenger Assistant, if required.
+On a taxi, all pupils and the driver need to isolate, and on a school bus the isolation of other travelling pupils/driver is guided by the following seating schematics:

 - Schools are also asked to assist in organising safe queuing and boarding for the return journey home